 12+/13+ testing by school

-Since becoming academies a number of Bucks grammar schools have opted to set their own, in-house tests for late entry from 2013.
+Since becoming academies a number of Bucks grammar schools have opted to set their own, in-house tests .
 Places will be allocated by highest score (or aggregate score where there are multiple tests), and usually only to pupils living in the catchment area of the school.

-Other schools have elected to continue using the Bucks CC late transfer test, which is a verbal reasoning test in the style of GL Assessment papers (with an additional question type, detailed below).
+Other schools have elected to continue using the Bucks CC late transfer test, which is an on line test involving verbal ability, numerical ability and non-verbal ability.
 For these schools places will continue to be allocated by distance from school gates for all children achieving a score of 121 or higher in the test.